BaldaniyaParth/Movie-App/README.md

 This is a movie application built using HTML, CSS, and JavaScript.
 It allows users to discover popular movies, view their details, and search for specific movies.

 ## Live Demo
-You can try the live demo here :
+You can try the live link here :
 ### https://movies-parth.netlify.app/